mbredikhin/pn-ts/README.md

+# pn
-# pn - simple to use lightweight pattern matching library
+Simple to use lightweight pattern matching library

 ## Getting started